Your Goal: Aware of one breath point, free from subtle dullness.

 As you develop intimacy with the sensation within the length of each breath at the tip of your nose, the experience of calm and tranquility of your mind will grow.
 Due to growing calm and tranquility, your mind's perception of time will begin to fade, and so will your perception of the length of each breath.

 This is experienced as attention becomes steady and firm on the one point of breath sensation.
 Due to increasing tranquility, it is easy for curiosity to become too low, causing mindfulness to weaken.
-This can be observed as an increased clarity of mind yet a loss of clarity of the sensations at the tip of the nose.
+This can be observed as an increased clarity of mind, yet a loss of clarity of the sensations at the tip of the nose.

 Once you understand how to calm mental activity while increasing mental energy the clarity of breath sensations will increase, and continuity of attention will become steady yet effortless.
+When this develops you are ready to develop Marker 09: Sustained Attention.

 Meditative Hindrances are signs of an imbalance in either your effort or the structure of your attention.
 It is skillful to view them as an opportunity for insight into your mind rather than something to overcome.